fqinpku/fqinpku.github.io/_drafts/2022-7-25-Ad_Micro-1Preliminary.md

 > Other References
 - Lecture Notes of Microeconomic Theory by Guoqiang Tian (田国强).
-- Microeconomic Foundations I: Choice and COmpetitive Markets, Kreps
+- Microeconomic Foundations I: Choice and Competitive Markets, Kreps

 > [练习题-在线阅读](http://www.apabi.com/pku/pub.mvc?pid=book.detail&metaid=m.20120927-ZDLW-889-0032&cult=CN&username=%E6%9D%A5%E8%87%AA%20%E5%8C%97%E4%BA%AC%E5%A4%A7%E5%AD%A6%E5%9B%BE%E4%B9%A6%E9%A6%86%20%E7%9A%84%E7%94%A8%E6%88%B7&ug=%E5%8C%97%E4%BA%AC%E5%A4%A7%E5%AD%A6%E5%9B%BE%E4%B9%A6%E9%A6%86%E6%97%A0%E5%AF%86%E7%A0%81%E7%94%A8%E6%88%B7%E7%BB%84)